Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 DINH, C., 2024.
 Unlock the Difference between Open-Source and Proprietary Software | Relia Software Available from: https://reliasoftware.com/blog/difference-between-open-source-and-proprietary-software
 *Povide a breif evaluation based on what you know*

+BEAZLEY, H., 2024.
+How to Identify Vulnerabilities in Open Source Code Available from: https://finitestate.io/blog/how-to-identify-vulnerabilities-in-open-source-code